nkarl/wsu.cpts437.project/README.md

 ### Solution

 We originally thought of building a convolutional network from scratch, but then quickly realized that it would require a tremendous amount of work beyond our team of two.
 Furthermore, while working on the data cleaning part, we realized that our data is a 3-dimensional volumetric object, and thus requires us to write convolution functions to beable to apply filters on the data.
-Realizing this, we researched for template models and found [one](https://keras.io/examples/vision/3D_image_classification/) for convolutional network for 3D image classification.
+Realizing this, we researched for template models and found [one](https://keras.io/examples/vision/3D_image_classification/) using convolutional network for 3D image classification.

-For this project, we decided to make the target label to be `unmeddep`, shorthand for *Unmedicated Depressed*.
-This is the condition the researchers were looking for.
+Adopting this template, for this project, we decided to make the target label of classification to be `unmeddep`, shorthand for *Unmedicated Depressed*.
+This is the condition the researchers were looking for in the participants.
 We separated the data into their own labels, primarily correlation by age, groupmean, and SMFQ.

 The model can be triggered to start training via the command line with the appropriate keywords: